caetanosauer/vim-rtags/README.md

 -----
 [Vundle](https://github.com/gmarik/vundle) can be used to install and update this plugin.

-vim-rtags requires that Vim was compiled with `+byte_offset` enabled.

 The rtags bin directory needs to be in your PATH.